-6 What should Headteachers take into account when considering a request for flexi-schooling?
+What should schools consider when considering a request for flexi-schooling?

 - When asked to consider flexi-schooling, schools are reminded of their safeguarding responsibilities as outlined in Keeping Children Safe in Education and should be clear as to how they would continue to discharge these responsibilities in the context of flexi-schooling.
 Schools are also reminded of the protective factor which school attendance can provide and are strongly advised not to authorise flexi-schooling for a child where the family is currently open to social care or has a recent history of significant social care involvement. - Headteachers should be mindful that if something 'happens' on a day when the child is flexi schooled this will still reflect on the school.
-Media/press will name the school and may not be conversant with the nuances of home education/flexi schooling. - If the child has an EHCP then the school should contact SEN as well as ISS for advice. - If a flexi-schooling arrangement is agreed, the child will take up a school place/remain on the school roll.
+Media/press will name the school and may not be conversant with the nuances of home education/flexi schooling. - If the child has an EHCP then the school should contact SEN as well as EIS for advice. - If a flexi-schooling arrangement is agreed, the child will take up a school place/remain on the school roll.
 As such a flexi-school child takes up a pupil number on roll (PAN) and in doing so could deny a full-time place for another prospective pupil.
 Schools are reminded that a flexi-school child is funded on the same basis as a full-time pupil on roll. - As the child is on roll the school must satisfy the requirements of the National Curriculum or the appropriate broad and balanced curriculum for Academies. - The school needs to consider what impact a flexi-schooling arrangement might have on both classroom and whole-school management.
-For example, additional demands and workloads on teaching and administrative staff. - The school must consider whether the activity for which flexi-schooling is being requested is likely to be directly beneficial to the child's educational development. - Before headteachers enter into any written agreement with parents they are advised to contact Inclusion Support Service at the County office:
+For example, additional demands and workloads on teaching and administrative staff. - The school must consider whether the activity for which flexi-schooling is being requested is likely to be directly beneficial to the child's educational development. - If the child has an EHCP the school should contact the Special Educational Needs Casework Officer. - Before headteachers enter into any written agreement with parents they are advised to contact the local authority (see below).